 The UK Data Archive is also based at our Colchester Campus and stores national research data.

-In 2014 we had a 100% employability rate for our MSc Physiotherapy students.
+We have an exceptionally high (often 100%) employability rate for our Physiotherapy students.
 What does this mean?
-It means that all our successful got jobs and are on their chosen pathway working in the careers they worked so hard to get.
+It means that all our successful graduates got jobs and are on their chosen pathway working in the careers they worked so hard towards.